config-syncer/config-syncer/docs/guides/README.md

 # Guides

-This section contains guides on how to use Kubed.
+This section contains guides on how to use Config Syncer.
 Please visit the links below to learn more:

 - Configuration Syncer
-  - [Synchronize Configuration across Namespaces](/docs/guides/config-syncer/intra-cluster.md): This tutorial will show you how Kubed can sync ConfigMaps/Secrets across Kubernetes namespaces.
+  - [Synchronize Configuration across Namespaces](/docs/guides/config-syncer/intra-cluster.md): This tutorial will show you how Config Syncer can sync ConfigMaps/Secrets across Kubernetes namespaces.
-  - [Synchronize Configuration across Clusters](/docs/guides/config-syncer/inter-cluster.md): This tutorial will show you how Kubed can sync ConfigMaps/Secrets across Kubernetes cluster.
+  - [Synchronize Configuration across Clusters](/docs/guides/config-syncer/inter-cluster.md): This tutorial will show you how Config Syncer can sync ConfigMaps/Secrets across Kubernetes cluster.
-- [Monitoring Kubed](/docs/guides/monitoring.md): This article described the various metrics exposed by Kubed operator.
+- [Monitoring Config Syncer](/docs/guides/monitoring.md): This article described the various metrics exposed by Config Syncer operator.